B.S. in Global Health Studies

 Students must choose option A or B below.
 Semester hours necessary to complete this requirement will vary.

 Option A: Students may complete a minimum of two semesters of language study beyond that required by the General Education Program.
 This additional language requirement may be met either by completing at least two semesters of fifth-semester-level study or higher in the same language used to fulfill the General Education Program's World Languages requirement or by completing two semesters, or the equivalent, of a second world language at any level.
+Please note that "ASL" coursework does not satisfy the Global Health Studies language requirement.

 Option B: Students may complete this requirement by completing 6 s.h. from a list of courses approved for one of the following geographical tracks of the International Studies major: African studies; Caribbean studies; East Asian studies; Islamic and Middle Eastern studies; Latin American studies; Russian, East European, and Eurasian studies; or South Asian studies.
 See the International Studies Course Database web page for approved courses each semester.